The best Sony portrait lenses

 |

-Introduced in 2020, the Samyang 35mm f/1.8 FE AF is the latest addition to Samyang’s “Tiny” range of bright optics.
+Introduced in 2020, the Samyang 35mm f/1.8 FE AF is the part of Samyang’s “Tiny” range of bright optics.
 It stands out for its compact and lightweight format.
-In fact, it is much easier to handle than the lenses presented above.
-In fact, it’s the one I chose for myself.
+It is much easier to handle than the lenses presented above.
+It is also the one I chose for myself.

 Although the lens is not stabilized, it is weather-sealed.
 It offers a maximum aperture of f/1.8, which opens up a wide range of photographic possibilities.
-It also has a manual focus ring, a customisable ring and an autofocus with unanimous feedback for both still and video images.
+It also has a manual focus ring, a customizable ring and an autofocus that receives very positive feedback for both still and video images.
 In terms of image quality, sharpness in the center is exceptional from f/1.8, even if the edges are a little less sharp.
 For better uniformity, simply go closer to f/2.8.
-The only thing that can be criticised are a few optical imperfections, such as rather pronounced aberrations at full aperture.
+The main criticisms are a few optical imperfections, such as rather pronounced aberrations at full aperture.
 Flare control could also be improved.
 Finally, the bokeh is creamy and pleasant.

 As you can see, this is a high-quality lens that combines image quality, high-performance autofocus and robust construction.
-In my opinion, it’s the perfect combination, and much more affordable than the Sony FE 35mm f/1.8.
+In my opinion, it’s an excellent balance, and much more affordable than the Sony FE 35mm f/1.8.
 If you ask me, it’s a better option than the Sony equivalent.

 The Samyang 35mm is a quality lens that will be a very nice alternative for smaller budgets.
-The proof is that I personally chose it!
+The proof is simple: I chose it myself.
 Here is my full review of this lens.

 | Features | Visual |